gongyr/SI507/README.md

 <br />
 https://www.imdb.com/search/title/?groups=top_1000&view=simple&sort=user_rating,desc

+## Data Structure
+B-Tree <br />
+All fetched data are stored in a tree with nested nodes.

 ## Run the Program
 ### Step 1 (Optional): Make you own csv or download the csv from the repository